dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.42 - [pop the lock game clone](/2019/11/26/canvas-example-pop-the-lock/)

 A Canvas Example that is a pop the lock game clone, the game is very easy to clone so it is a great getting started example.
 It just involves a circle that moves along the circumference of another circle and the player needs to click or tap the screen when the moving circled gets in a certain range or else they loose.
-Very simple, yet very addictive.
+So the general idea of the game is very simple, yet very addictive, so of core I made a quick clone for what it is worth.

+I made the rules and behavior a little different, but this canvas example is the same very general idea of the pop the lock game.
+Future ideas for the game if i put more effort into the code would include more than one game mode, and maybe some flashy yest simple animations.

 ### 3.43 - [space shooter](/2019/08/21/canvas-example-space-shooter/)